PedroNunes99/Impact-of-Social-Norms-in-the-Among-Us-Game/README.md

 The project is alocated in the `Proj/` directory.
 There, we'll find a number of files:
 * `main.py`: The main module where the project execution is done.
 * `sprites.py`: A file with the project classes.
 The most important ones are the _Agent_, _Crewmate_, and _Impostor_.
 The rest are only simple classes describing the spaceship rooms, the tasks, and other necessary rendering classes.
 * `settings.py`: A file with a number of supporting fixed variables used throughout the simulation.
-  ** In this file we represent important variables like the number of tasks of each agent, the cooldown kill for the impostor and the task's cooldown.
+In this file we represent important variables like the number of tasks of each agent, the cooldown kill for the impostor and the tasks' cooldown.
 * `AmongUs.txt`: A support file to build the spaceship screen.
 * `auxiliary.py`: A support file containing a few getter functions for the tasks and map recognition.
 * `demo.py`: A file to run our experimental results.